 In Fiscal Year 2021/2022, revenues are expected to increase approximately \$37,000 overall.
 Expenditures are approximately \$1.1 million higher with a second cycle of the incident responder grant.
-Transfers out to the general fund cover staff time associated with SAFE funded projects increased by \$17,500.
+Transfers out to the general fund cover staff time associated with SAFE funded projects increased by \$2,500.
 A contingency reserve of \$1.5 million is set aside for capital purposes to assure funds are available when needed.
-The fund balance is expected to decrease approximately \$1.0 million after the beginning fund balance was adjusted for anticipated changes.
+The fund balance is expected to decrease approximately \$1.0 million after the beginning fund balance was adjusted for anticipated changes for increased one-time expenditures.
+The SAFE fund is considered a major fund.

-The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 21 - Service Authority for Freeway Emergencies Fund Fiscal Years 2019/2020 to 2021/2022.
+The actual information for Fiscal Year 2019/2020 and the budgeted information for Fiscal Years 2020/2021 and 2021/2022 are included in Table 24 - Service Authority for Freeway Emergencies Fund Fiscal Years 2019/2020 to 2021/2022.